Haider094/Hospital_Simulation_System_Experiment-design-and-metamodelling/README.md

 - Serial correlation testing with ACF and batch means.
 - Metamodelling using Weighted Least Squares (WLS) regression with main effects and two-way interactions.
 - Variance reduction via Common Random Numbers (CRN).
-- No personal twist implemented; baseline variants only.

 The code is modular, with separate files for models, monitoring, utilities, simulation, analysis, and a main entry point.